Everything you need to know about producing your Midsumma Festival event is here.

 Tip 3.
 Is your event wheelchair accessible?

-Did you tick “yes” to "Is your event wheelchair accessible?" while registering?
+Did you tick “yes” to "is your event wheelchair accessible?" while registering?
 Answer the following questions to find out if your event is truly wheelchair accessible:

 - Can a wheelchair user get into your venue?
-Entry should 1.2m wide or more, and there shouldn’t be steps.
+Entry should be 1.2m wide or more, and there shouldn’t be steps.

 - Is there an accessible bathroom?
 Make sure it isn't being used as a storage cupboard and doesn't require a key from venue staff.

 - Is there accessible parking or a wheelchair friendly drop-off point?